Yukon-Literacy-Coalition/ylc_website_v2/src/_community-initiatives/2020-07-20-the-very-first-initiative.md

           image: /uploads/resized_20210325_155225.jpg
   - contentBlock:
       sideBySideBody:
-        mainBody: As part of the Food Security program with Yukon College in Mayo, YT program participants actively engaged in learning about gardening and food security.
+        mainBody: As part of the Food Security program with Yukon College in Mayo, program participants actively engaged in learning about gardening and food security.
 The participants fostered food security in the community by working with the community daycare to provide a garden